-Many NPA charities are new and one of their key challenges to increasing funds is raising awareness.
-DEFRA could, as the Department for International Development (DFID) has done so effectively, operate a matched giving programme for donations to National Parks.
-This could be centred on National Parks weeks or significant anniversaries, such as next year's 70th celebration and would provide a hook to engage local media and help the new charities to develop a long-term support base.
+Many of NPA charities are new, meaning that one of their key challenges to increasing funds is awareness.
+DEFRA could, as DFID has done so effectively, operate a matched giving programme for donations to National Parks.
+This could be centred on National Parks weeks or significant anniversaries, such as next year's 70th celebration.
+This would provide a hook to engage local media and would also help the new charities to develop a long term support base.

 A Community Foundation is being established in the South Downs to raise funds from individuals and businesses for investment with the profits distributed to local good causes through an annual grants programme.
 This creates sustainable funding that grows over time and is resilient to external funding uncertainties.

-Foundations could be set up by other National Parks and incentivised with government matching.
-A model already exists in the way the government has matched donations to Community Foundation Endowments through their Community First programme which has raised £130 million nationwide.
+Foundations could be set up by other National Parks and could be incentivised with government matching.
+A model already exists in the way the government has matched donations to Community Foundation Endowments through their "Community First" programme which has raised £130 million nationwide.
 If this scheme were repeated then National Park Community Foundations could be included.

-Review question 19: What views do you have on the process of designation - which means the way boundaries are defined and changed?
+19. What views do you have on the process of designation - which means the way boundaries are defined and changed?